laitanawe/linuxbio/_episodes/03-create.md

 ### Create a text file
-Let's change our working directory to `thesis` using `cd`, then run a text editor called Nano to create a file called `draft.txt`:
+Let's change our working directory to `thesis` using `cd`, then run a text editor called vi to create a file called `draft.txt`:

 ~~~
 $ cd thesis
-$ nano draft.txt
+$ vi draft.txt
 ~~~
 {: .language-bash}

 > ## Which Editor?
 >
-> When we say, '`nano` is a text editor' we really do mean 'text': it can
+> When we say, '`vi` is a text editor' we really do mean 'text': it can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
 We use it in examples because it is one of the
 > least complex text editors.
 However, because of this trait, it may
 > not be powerful enough or flexible enough for the work you need to do
 > after this workshop.
 On Unix systems (such as Linux and macOS),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
-> [Vim](http://www.vim.org/) (both of which require more time to learn),
+> [nano](http://www.vim.org/) (both of which may require more time to learn),
 > or a graphical editor such as
 > [Gedit](http://projects.gnome.org/gedit/).
 On Windows, you may wish to
 > use [Notepad++](http://notepad-plus-plus.org/).
 Windows also has a built-in
 > editor called `notepad` that can be run from the command line in the same
-> way as `nano` for the purposes of this lesson.
+> way as `vi` for the purposes of this lesson.
 >
 > No matter what editor you use, you will need to know where it searches
 > for and saves files.
 If you start it from the shell, it will (probably)